codahale/cyclist/README.md

 A Rust implementation of the Cyclist mode of permutation-based cryptography.

-Includes Xoodyak and several Keccak-_p_ based constructions.
+Includes Xoodyak and several Keccak-_p_ based constructions (affectionately called Keccyak).

 ## Benchmarks